 They are often not dial-able from abroad and they can be charged at a high rate from mobiles.

-Their disadvantages are that the numbers are new and some networks don’t route to them yet.
-At the time of writing, Orange is one major culprit but so are some overseas Telecoms operators.
+Their disadvantage is that some networks still don't route to them.
+At the time of writing, Vodafone is one major culprit but so are some overseas Telecoms operators.

 Use them to experiment with VoIP but don't put them on your stationary.